iTeam-S/Ampalibe/docs/source/index.rst

 Ampalibe framework
 ================================================

-**Ampalibe** is a Python framework to quickly create bots or applications on facebook messenger.
+**Ampalibe** is a lightweight Python framework for building Facebook Messenger bots faster.
 It uses api from the `Messenger platforms <https://developers.facebook.com/docs/messenger-platform/>`_ and offers a *simple* and *quick* functions to use it.